yudcoltran/PIONEERs_Entrance_Test/README.md

-# This is week 2
+# This is an entrance test
-Use jwt middleware to authorization